-As with most of Scandinavia, Copenhagen is one of the highest priced cities in Europe — especially when it comes to restaurants and alcohol.
-However, it is a beautiful city that can be easily enjoyed by strolling through the streets.
-Backpackers on a tight budget might want to limit their time in the city to a few days.
+As with most of Scandinavia, Copenhagen is one of the most expensive cities in Europe to visit — especially when it comes to restaurants and alcohol.
+However, it is a beautiful city that can be easily enjoyed by strolling through the streets but backpackers on a tight budget might want to limit their visit to a few days.
+In this Copenhagen travel price guide, we’ll outline the estimated travel expenses for food, accommodation, attractions, alcohol, and other things that you’ll experience to help you budget your trip.

 This article is part of our City Price Guide Series — Click here to see all our city price guides.